themystiquemindset/themystiquemindset/readme.md

 ## 💻 My Recent Projects
 - 🌟 *[Weather App](https://themystiquemindset.github.io/weather-app/)*: A simple weather application that provides current weather details and uses live weather data from OpenWeather API.
-- 🌟 *[Project Name](https://themystiquemindset.github.io/Markdown-Editor/)*: A brief description of the project.
+- 🌟 *[Markdown Editor](https://themystiquemindset.github.io/Markdown-Editor/)*: A simple and interactive Markdown editor for live preview and formatting, developed using HTML, CSS, and JavaScript.
 - 🌟 *[Project Name](#)*: A brief description of the project.

 ---